projectawakening/builder-examples/gate-keeper/readme.md

 ### Step 1: Setup the environment variables
 Next, replace the following values in the [.env](./packages/contracts/.env) file with the values you copied earlier:

+If you are on Devnet, then you can get your SSU_ID through

 ```bash
 #WORLD ADDRESS COPIED FROM DOCKER LOGS